Jewelry Protection

 With Fine Jewelry Insurance from BriteCo™, you receive 5-star rated, worldwide coverage worth up to 125% of the jewelry’s appraised value.
 We offer convenient monthly or annual payments with zero deductibles when you make a claim.

 In addition to comprehensive coverage for loss, theft, damage, or mysterious disappearance, we also include complimentary maintenance and repairs.
-This includes stone tightening, prong re-tipping, necklace stringing, and clasp repair
+This includes stone tightening, prong re-tipping, necklace stringing, and clasp repair.

 Apply online and receive confirmation within minutes.
 Or contact BriteCo™ using our live chat or email us to learn more.

-How to Clean Pearl and Opal Jewelry?
+How to Clean Stainless Steel Jewelry?

-How to Clean/Care for Costume Jewelry?
+How to Clean Gold Chain Jewelry?